MohammedPolash/MohammedPolash/README.md

 - 👋 Hi, I’m @MohammedPolash
 - 👀 I’m interested in ...
-Blockchain Development
+Digital Currency And All About DATA
 - 🌱 I’m currently learning ...
-Python
+Python, Connect with Data
 - 💞️ I’m looking to collaborate on ...
-Someone who learning blockchain developing.
+Someone who is learning blockchain development, a data analyst.
 - 📫 How to reach me ...
 - Ⓜ️ Mohammedpolash786@gmail.com
 - 🔵 https://www.facebook.com/MohammadhossainPalash/